maldua-suite/zimbra-ose-2fa/README.md

 When creating or editing a class of service or an account there is an additional tab named **2FA (Zeta)** where you can:

 - Enable or disable 2FA feature
+- Check if the user has activated 2FA (Only available in accounts)
 - Check if the account requires 2FA for login
 - Enable or disable application specific passwords or passcodes
 - Setup the numer of scratch codes to generate